Many independent schools and universities are looking for ways to do more with their data.

 As you know, every organization is different.
-But despite having different missions, audiences, and goals, every fundraiser can do more with a data-driven approach.
+But despite having different missions, audiences, and goals, we can all do more with a data-driven approach.

-Here’s how your independent school can be more data-driven in your outreach, so you can raise more money, and build a brighter future.
+So, here’s how your independent school can be more data-driven, raise more money, and build a brighter future.

 True or False?
 Emotional stories are the most effective way to inspire giving with your appeals.

-Now, we’re not saying that you should ditch your stories, or how you play on the emotions of your donors all together.
-But you should appeal to a donor’s sense of identity above all else.
+Now, we’re not saying that you should ditch your stories or how you play on the emotions of your donors altogether.

 As we learn, grow, and discover ourselves during the formative years of our lives, we develop a special connection to the place where it all happened.
 The year we graduate isn’t just a number.
 It’s an important part of our personal identity.

 It’s a four-digit code representing that period of growth.

 That’s why a phrase like, “a lot has changed since you last walked these halls in 1999,” pulls a donor in.
 It brings back memories of walking through those halls to their locker every morning, the day they graduated, and everything in between.

 READ MORE: Is your nonprofit suffering from boring storytelling?

 Using variable content in your outreach can help drive those points home.
 But you will need a clean and organized data base to do it!